churbr/javascript-refresher/README.md

 <br />
 <br />

-* _Object_ - can be used to group multiple values together
+* _Object_ - can be used to group different values together (e.g: _Fullname(string), age(number), birthday(date), etc..._).
+And are often used to represent entities or real-world objects.
+Objects are unordered collections of key-value pairs.
+Each key (property/attribute) is unique and acts as an identifier for its associated value.

 ```javascript
 const user = {